Evqn/frb-processing/README.md

 3. **Plot**: This stage uses the filterbank files to generate detailed plots of the FRBs.
 The plots present a dynamic spectrum, time-series, and spectrum for each pulse.
 The pipeline can handle switching between s and x bands and applies time-channel averaging to improve pulse visibility.

+4. **Scintilation Bandwidth**: This stage finds the scintilation bandwidth of every pulse.
+It also plots the spectrum plot and the ACF of the spectrum only around the exact time frame of the pulse.

-4. **Dispersion Measure Optimization**: This stage optimizes the dispersion measure (DM) of the FRBs.
+5. **Dispersion Measure Optimization**: This stage optimizes the dispersion measure (DM) of the FRBs.
 By iterating through a range of possible DM values, the optimal DM is identified as the one that maximizes the Signal-to-Noise Ratio (SNR).

 ## Setup and Usage

 ### Structural Setup

 1. This project has a modular structure with a master script (frb_process) and several subscripts, each housed in their own subdirectory of the same name.
-In of the stages described above has a separate script located in its corresponding subdirectory.
+In of the stages described above has a separate script located in its corresponding subdirectory. plotfil and dmopt also have two more dependent files called sp_spec.py
 ```bash
 .
 ├── frb_process.py